daphneplott/startup/notes.md

 - scripting, structure, grouping

 In the following code, what is the difference between the #title and .grid selector?
-- # is an id, . selects a class
+- the # is an id, . selects a class

 In the following code, what is the difference between padding and margin?
 - padding is inside, margin is outside